ingeniala/heybluekata/Architecture/Technology/onboarding.md

 ## Technology Views

 For simplicity, it is provided two kinds of views.
-A high level view generated using draw.io view that tells the story in a easier way, and the archimate view, useful for analytics purposes.
+A simplified view generated using draw.io view that tells the story in a easier way, and the archimate view, useful for analytics purposes.

+### Simplified view

 ![Drawio Onboarding](/Assets/drawio-tech-onboarding.png "Onboarding in draw.io")

+### Archimate View

 ![Archi Onboarding](/Assets/HeyBlue-Onboarding-Service-Technology.png "Onboarding in Archi")